 - Are Labs protective of humans?

 - Labrador protection training.

-In this article, we take a look at Labradors’ protective instincts, and whether they can ever be harnessed to make them good guard dogs.
+Although they are more likely to defend their dinner than their humans, this isn’t always the case.
+Today I’ll take a look at Labradors’ protective instincts, and whether they can ever be harnessed to make them good guard dogs.

 Are All Dogs Protective?